teddyedo/Microblog-mobile/README.md

 The GUI of this application is similar to the WebApp's one to make the transition between the web app and the mobile application as easy as possible.

+### Deploy
+This application will be available for download on the Play Store in a few days.